 Funding: This work was supported by the National Science Foundation Division of Materials Research [Grant no. DMR-1651668].

-We acknowledge Vasili Baranov and Robin De Schepper for help with the packing-generation codebase.
+We acknowledge Vasili Baranau and Robin De Schepper for help with the packing-generation codebase.
 We acknowledge Ramsey Issa and Hasan M. Sayeed for reviewing the manuscript and providing valuable feedback.
 We acknowledge Jason R. Hall for discussion of particle packing simulations in the context of industry processes.
 We acknowledge the University of Utah’s Center for High Performance Computing (CHPC) for providing computational resources.
-We acknowledge OpenAI for providing free usage of their research tool, ChatGPT, which was used during the review and editing process.
+We acknowledge OpenAI for providing free usage of their research tool, ChatGPT, which was used during the writing, review, and editing process.

 Declaration of interests